 A gynecologist performs a variety of tests and exams focused on women's health.
 Gynecologists are responsible for performing the standard yearly exam on adult women to ensure their reproductive health.
 During this exam, the doctor will physically examine the woman, perform a pap smear, perform STD tests, complete a breast exam, and monitor the woman's use of birth control.
 Gynecologists are also sometimes certified as obstetricians, and will monitor the health of the mother and the fetus during a pregnancy.

-In order to be a gynecologist, a person must complete years of rigorous schooling and education.
-First of all, a student must graduate from high school with high marks.
-This student must then take a pre-med track during their undergraduate career.
-Most aspiring gynecologists major in fields like Biology, Women's Studies, Chemistry, and Exercise Science.
+In order to be a gynecologist, one must complete many years of rigorous schooling and education.
+A student must graduate from high school with high marks, then take a pre-med track during their four year undergraduate degree.
+Most aspiring gynecologists major in fields like Biology, Women's Studies and Chemistry.
 It is imperative that an aspiring gynecologist maintain a high GPA during their undergraduate years, as well as perform well on the MCAT.
-Next, one needs to be admitted to and complete medical school.
-After medical school, the doctor must complete their internship and residency, which can take anywhere from three to eight additional years, on top of the eight years of post-secondary education already completed in undergraduate and medical school.
+Next, one needs to be admitted to and complete four years of medical school.
+After medical school, the doctor must complete their internship and residency, which can take anywhere from three to eight additional years.
 It is a good idea for the doctor to then become board certified by completing the requirements laid out by the American Board of Obstetrics and Gynecology.

 Gynecologists are generally self-employed physicians who own their own practice, or partner in a practice with other gynecologists.
-Some of these doctors may start out by seeking employment in the practice of another.
-Other gynecologists are employed by hospitals, state agencies, and charitable organizations.
-Still, other gynecologists work in colleges and universities providing medical care or completing research.
-Some of these gynecologists are also professors in university medical programs.
+Some are employed by hospitals, state agencies, and charitable organizations.
+Still others work in colleges and universities doing research or are professors in university medical programs.

 All gynecologists work in either a medical or an educational field, sometimes both.
-Gynecologists are needed throughout the globe, and the demand for doctors in this profession is only growing.
-In the US alone, the job market for gynecologists is expected to grow 24% over the next decade, which is well above the projected national average.
+Gynecologists are needed throughout the world, and the demand for doctors in this profession is only growing.
+In the US alone, the job market for gynecologists is expected to grow 24% over the next decade.
 Most gynecologists report that they enjoy their work, however, many also report that their work is stressful and takes a lot of time away from their family and social life.
-The workplace of a gynecologist is fast-paced and ever-changing, and almost always requires doctors to work nights and weekends.